harvard-cs263/harvard-cs263.github.io/rst/writeup-reverse-engineering.rst

     The deadlines for all assignments are on Canvas.
 Deadlines are enforced to the minute, and the course late policy is a 10% deduction per 8 hours of lateness.

-    Note that the Travis tests can take a while, and no testing-related extensions will be granted.
+    Note that the Github Actions tests can take a while, and no testing-related extensions will be granted.

 Deliverables and Rubric
 =======================

-"Automated" grading means we will assign points based on the result of the Travis test case(s).
+"Automated" grading means we will assign points based on the result of the Github Actions test case(s).

 +---------------------------------------------------+--------+----------------+
 | Criteria                                          | Points | Grading method |